gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

 physics: NeverScrollableScrollPhysics(),
 ```

-In order to kick of controller listeners we override initState method and setup our controllers:
+To kick of controller listeners we override initState method and setup our controllers:

 ```dart
 @override